Skip to content

 }

-The same namespace can be specified multiple times, and the Metrics will be filtered step by step from top to bottom.
+The same namespace can be specified multiple times, and the metric names are filtered sequentially from top to bottom.

-2. From the previous result, exclude the Metric named CPU Credits Consumed.
+2. From the results of the previous step, exclude the metric named CPU Credits Consumed.

 collector_configs = {